DravenCat/LLMInferenceService/README.md

 - Axum for the web API
 - Tokio for async runtime
 - MistralRS for local LLM inference (GGUF models)
-- (Optional) CUDA acceleration for GPU inference
+- (Optional) CUDA acceleration for inference

 The service exposes HTTP endpoints for sending user's text prompts and receiving model-generated responses.